China military drills ramp up pressure on Taiwan – DW – 10/14/2024

 The patrols focus on exercises such as verification and identification, boarding inspections, and control and expulsion operations.

-Su told DW that this reflects China's growing integration of its Coast Guard with the Navy as "two key pillars" of military strategy against Taiwan.
+Su said this reflected China's growing integration of its Coast Guard with the Navy as "two key pillars" of military strategy against Taiwan.

 "In China's envisioned scenario, if a blockade against Taiwan were to happen, the PLA Navy would likely assume the role of asserting sovereignty, showcasing China's claim over the area.
 Meanwhile, the Coast Guard would handle maritime control and governance," he said.

-Lin Ying-Yu, an assistant professor at the Graduate Institute of International Affairs and Strategic Studies at Taiwan's Tamkang University, told DW that during last year's drills, the Chinese aircraft carrier Shandong also operated in the same eastern offshore waters.
+Lin Ying-Yu, an assistant professor at the Graduate Institute of International Affairs and Strategic Studies at Taiwan's Tamkang University, told DW that, during the 2023 drills, the Chinese aircraft carrier Shandong also operated in the same eastern offshore waters.

 "This time, the Liaoning is possibly meant to take over the Shandong's position.
 The PLA is also likely testing whether the Liaoning, after undergoing major repairs, can meet the performance standards of the Shandong," Lin said.